jellyfin/Swiftfin/Players.md

-Here’s the **GitHub Markdown** for the "Player Differences" documentation, with each section formatted as requested.

----

 # Player Differences

 This document compares the differences between **Swiftfin (VLCKit)** and **Native (AVKit)** players, covering feature support, audio, video, and subtitle compatibility.